 While there are many resources available to all Oberlin College students, Disability Resources at the Center for Student Success provides accommodations specifically for students with disabilities.
 Disability Resources does not provide personal services such as transportation or personal aides.

 Different rules govern disability resources in college than in K-12 programs (IDEA no longer applies and college students have no IEP); therefore, accommodations at Oberlin may vary from those previously received in high school.
 In college, it is the student’s right and responsibility to request accommodations as privacy laws actually restrict the sharing of certain types of information with others (including parents) without the student's expressed, written consent.

-The staff of Disability Resources is available to assist students during their transition to Oberlin and throughout their college experience.
+The Disability Resources staff is available to assist students during their transition to Oberlin and throughout their college experience.